ellysh/dota2-oma-bots/README.md

 A current development state is available in the [`CHANGELOG.md`](CHANGELOG.md) file.

+## Limitation

+Now you should follow the following limitations when playing with the bot:

+1. Pick only Drow Ranger hero.
+2. No wards.
+3. No shrines.
+4. No neutral camps.
+5. No Roshan.

 ## Contacts

 You can ask any questions about usage of OMA Bots via email petrsum@gmail.com.